 Several high-level options have been considered, ranging from a new link between HSI and Medway to improvements to the North Kent Line and Rochester Bridge.
 The modelling and cost estimates represented for this package reflects one of the more interventionalist options.
-CO2

-15,000 tonnes fewer CO2 equivalent emissions each year (2050)
+15,000 tonnes fewer CO2e emissions each year (2050)